Raymond James Stadium: Features

 One of the most recognizable features of the stadium is a 103 ft, 43-ton steel-and-concrete replica pirate ship in the north end zone, making it stand out from other NFL stadiums.
 Each time the Buccaneers score points, enter the other team's red zone, or win a home game, the replica cannons on the ship are fired off.
-The cannons fire once for each point scored, and once for entering the red zone.
-In addition, when the Buccaneers enter their opponent's red zone, stadium hosts hoist team flags around the perimeter of the upper deck.
+The cannons fire once for each point scored.
+In addition, when the Buccaneers enter their opponent's red zone, the cannons fire once, and flags are hoisted and waved around the stadium.
 The cannons are also used during pre-game player introductions.
-During various times throughout the game, the song "Yo Ho (A Pirate's Life for Me)" is played on the stadium public address system (taken from Pirates of the Caribbean), which signals patrons on board the ship to throw beads, T-shirts, and other free prizes to the people below.
+During various times throughout the game, the song "Yo Ho (A Pirate's Life for Me)" is played on the stadium public address system (taken from Pirates of the Caribbean), which signals patrons on board the ship to throw beads, T-shirts, and other free prizes to the spectators below.
 The segment is also known as a "Mini Gasparilla" to most fans.
 An animated parrot sits on the stern of the pirate ship.
 Controlled by radio and remote control, the parrot picks fans out of the crowd and talks to those passing by.
 The pirate ship's sails, which for NFL games usually shows Buccaneers logos and sponsors, are often changed to suit the event that it hosts.

 The two "Buc Vision" 2200 sqft Daktronics video displays were among the largest in the league when they were built.
 In 2016 they were replaced with 9600 sqfoot, HD video boards in both end zones.
 'Buccaneer Cove' in the north end zone features a weathered, two–story fishing village facade, housing stadium concessions and restrooms.
 All areas of the stadium are ADA compliant.

 Temporary bleachers were erected in the end zones for Super Bowl XXXV, which set a then-record stadium attendance of 71,921.
 The stadium attendance record has since been surpassed by the 2017 College Football Playoff National Championship, which also made use of temporary seating.
 Super Bowl XLIII and Super Bowl LV used temporary seating as well.

-In 2003, the corner billboards in the stadium were replaced with rotating trilon billboards and these were replaced in 2016 with new high visibility displays.
+In 2003, the corner billboards in the stadium were replaced with rotating trilon billboards.
+Those were subsequently replaced in 2016 with high visibility video displays.

 Raymond James Stadium boasts the second-best turf in the NFL, according to a 2009 biannual players' survey.

 In early 2016, the stadium was given an extensive facelift.
 The most notable improvement was the replacement of the 2200 sqft video displays with state of the art, high visibility 9600 sqft video displays in both the north and south end zones along with the addition of a new 2300 sqft video tower in each corner.
 All together, the video displays cover more than 28,000 sqft, the third-largest video displays in the NFL.
 The original sound system and the stadium's luxury boxes were also upgraded.